Pelé: Health

-In 1977, Brazilian media reported that Pelé had his right kidney removed.
-In November 2012, Pelé underwent a successful hip operation.
-In December 2017, Pelé appeared in a wheelchair at the 2018 World Cup draw in Moscow where he was pictured with President Vladimir Putin and Argentine footballer Diego Maradona.
-A month later, he collapsed from exhaustion and was taken to hospital.
-In 2019, after a hospitalisation because of a urinary tract infection, Pelé underwent surgery to remove kidney stones.
-In February 2020, his son Edinho reported that Pelé was unable to walk independently and reluctant to leave home, ascribing his condition to a lack of rehabilitation following his hip operation.
+In 1977, Pelé had his right kidney removed.
+In 2012, he underwent a successful hip operation.
+In December 2017, he appeared in a wheelchair at the 2018 World Cup draw in Moscow, and a month later he collapsed from exhaustion and was taken to hospital.
+In 2019, after a hospitalisation due to a urinary tract infection, Pelé underwent surgery to remove kidney stones.
+The following year, his son Edinho reported that Pelé was unable to walk independently and reluctant to leave home; Edinho ascribed his father's condition to a lack of rehabilitation following his hip operation.

-In September 2021, Pelé had surgery to remove a tumour on the right side of his colon.
-Although his eldest daughter Kely stated he was "doing well", he was reportedly readmitted to intensive care a few days later, before finally being released on 30 September 2021 to begin chemotherapy.
-In November 2022, ESPN Brasil reported that Pelé had been taken to hospital with "general swelling", along with cardiac issues and concerns that his chemotherapy treatment was not having the expected effect; his daughter Kely stated there was "no emergency".